petrobras/ross/ross/agent_skills/ross/modal_analysis.md

 - `speed` (float): rotor speed in rad/s (use `rs.Q_(4000, "RPM").to("rad/s").m` to convert)
 - `num_modes` (int): number of eigenvalues to compute (default 12); the results contain `num_modes // 2` mode pairs
 - `sparse` (bool): use the sparse ARPACK eigensolver (True, default) or dense `scipy.linalg.eig` (False)
-- `synchronous` (bool): if True, runs a synchronous analysis — the shaft gyroscopic terms are folded into the mass matrix so the whirl frequency equals the rotor speed (default False)
+- `synchronous` (bool): if True, runs a synchronous analysis — the shaft gyroscopic terms are folded into the mass matrix so the whirl frequency equals the rotor speed (Rouch's formulation, default False).
+Unrelated to the coefficient options below
+- `frequency` (float, optional): evaluate the frequency-dependent bearing/seal coefficients at this excitation (whirl) frequency while the gyroscopic effect keeps `speed`.
+Default None: synchronous coefficients (frequency = speed)
+- `matched_whirl` (bool): iterate each mode until the coefficients are evaluated at the mode's own damped natural frequency (default False; mutually exclusive with `frequency`)
+- `whirl_rtol` (float, 1e-3) and `whirl_max_iter` (int, 15): tolerance and iteration cap of the `matched_whirl` fixed point (a warning is issued if a mode does not converge)

 ## Results: `ModalResults`